imouzon/jsm2018/test.md

 layout: false
 .left-column[
   ## Experiences
+  ## Opportunities
-  ### Motivation
+  ### Open Problems
-  ### What I Learned
-  ### Why Compete?
+  ### Open Environment
 ]
 .right-column[

-## The Perfect Test Environment
+## The Field of Competitors is Open
-- These competitions provide a great opportunity to test ideas
+There are things

+### An Opportunity to Get Out of A Bubble
+Because the solution isn't obvious, it may force you to do something you wouldn't normally do
-- They attract a competitors from a wide range of academic and professional backgrounds
+- They attract competitors from a wide range of academic and professional backgrounds ]

+---
+layout: false
+.left-column[
+  ## Experiences
+  ## Opportunities
+  ### Open Problems
+  ### Open Environment
+]
+.right-column[
 - Here's they key: they end.
-It's not your thesis, it's not your job, you aren't stuck
+It's not your thesis, it's not your job, you aren't stuck with it

 ## You Get What You Need
 - Practice, practice, practice